marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 1. Replace placeholder tokens with text
 1. Replace placeholder tokens with images.
 There's a nasty bug here that needs a workaround

 My solution also includes [StreamLit](https://streamlit.io/) but I'm going to leave that out of this solution.
 I will, however, use Python for these examples and include some helpers.
-I'll write this so that we build a nice little reusable component that you can tweak to your hearts content-
+I'll write this so that we build a nice little reusable component that you can tweak to your heart's content.

 Let's do it.
 It will be fun.